Heart disease diagnosis a ‘wow' moment for local man

 The Sharp Health News Team are content authors who write and produce stories about Sharp HealthCare and its hospitals, clinics, medical groups and health plan.

-Dr. Farah Dawood is an internal medicine doctor affiliated with Sharp Chula Vista Medical Center.
+Dr. Farah Dawood is a cardiologist, cardiac electrophysiologist and internal medicine doctor affiliated with Sharp Chula Vista Medical Center and Sharp Grossmont Hospital.

-Dr. Alexandra Kharazi is a cardiothoracic surgeon affiliated with Sharp Grossmont Hospital and Sharp Chula Vista Medical Center.
+Dr. Alexandra Kharazi is a cardiothoracic surgeon with Sharp Community Medical Group and affiliated with Sharp Chula Vista Medical Center and Sharp Grossmont Hospital.

 Our weekly email brings you the latest health tips, recipes and stories.